myreceiptt/principle-app/README.md

 **We choose to remain as children.** Because from there comes the courage to try, the joy of falling and rising again, and the boundless imagination to see the world.

 Children are often reckless, careless, clumsy, and bold.
-Brave not because they already know, but because they do not know yet—
-and they step forward to find out.
+Brave not because they already know, but because they do not know yet — and they step forward to find out.

 #### Play